jchabloz/ngspice-connect/README.md

 # ngspice-connect

 A light Python package to connect with ngspice shared library.

 ## Context

 I started this small project when I was evaluating the performances of the [*Ngspice* Spice simulator](http://ngspice.sourceforge.net/).
-This simulator is a f`kkkkine piece of work, however it is a bit limited if you want to produce nice plots or when it comes to managing complex testcases.
+This simulator is a very nice piece of work, however it is a bit limited if you want to produce nice plots or when it comes to managing complex testcases.

 I thought that it would be great to be able to directly control *Ngspice*